 If you were in the same situation but on an electric bike then the sight of a steep hill might not be so bad.
-Electric bikes are the exact same as normal bikes, except electric bikes are powered by a battery and have an electric drive system.
+So how steep a hill can an electric bike climb?

 This system takes the pressure off you and the amount you need to pedal.